Commentary on Revelation (covers all chapters from 1 thru 22, including Introduction)

 Olivet Discourse as a Guide

 In order to know how to interpret Revelation 4-20, we have to have some sort of guide.
 I talk about that in the introduction.
 But here I want to emphasize the importance of the The Olivet Discourse (Matt 25-25; Mark 13; Luke 21).
 I don’t believe it’s a coincidence that John’s gospel is without this discourse.
-I believe the reason for that is because John was given an extended version of it in the form of the book of Revelation.
+I can’t say for sure, of course, but I believe the reason for that is because John was given an extended version of it in the form of the book of Revelation.
 Therefore, the Olivet Discourse is a miniature of Revelation and should be used as a general guide for interpreting this book.
 As we go along in our commentary, I’ll be providing cross-references from the Olivet Discourse, enabling you to see Christ’s discourse and the book of Revelation side by side.

 If you haven’t already read my commentary on the Olivet Discourse, I encourage you to do so.
 I believe this Discourse details events that take place throughout history up to the return of Christ.
 In other words, what’s described in that Discourse can be seen throughout the Church age (gospel era, Christian era).
 Therefore, we can be confident that what we see in Revelation takes place throughout history up to the time of Christ’s return.
-It’s a mistake to limit this book to one particular time period, such as AD 70 (Preterism) or the last few years before Jesus comes back (Premillennialism).
+It’s a mistake to limit this book to one particular time period, such as AD 70 (Preterism) or the last few years before Jesus comes back (Dispensationalism).
 Such limitations blinds us to what’s being depicted in this book, which has application for all Christians at every point in history.

 However, having said that, we can also see the end of the world in both the Olivet Discourse and the book of Revelation — for all things in this world must eventually come to an end.
 We have a fairly detailed picture of that in Revelation.

 New Testament Priority